 There is a homeless young man in our town who shattered his ankle a couple of years ago.
 As is typical in the US, he was given a generous supply of pain pills, including Oxycontin, which is essentially synthetic heroin.
 Over the months, he became addicted to the pills, to the point where he could no longer afford his supply.
 Interestingly, doctors continued to prescribe the drugs for him all along, leaving cost as the only constraint.
 Soon someone in the town came along to “help” by explaining he could replace the pills with cheap heroin, and get the same high at bargain prices.
 He started smoking heroin, and before long, he was injecting heroin.

-He may be a junkie, but he isn’t really a bad kid.
+Sam’s not a bad kid.
 Despite his drug habit, he remains reluctant to steal and to deal heroin as a means of financing his own habit.
 He has tried to go off heroin cold turkey, but found withdrawal–which can lead to death–too difficult to endure.
-There are no clean needle swaps in our area, so he shares needles with fellow junkies.
+There are no clean needle swaps in our area, so he shares needles with fellow addicts

 One of my closest friends has a son who fell to heroin addiction.
 A bright young man who should have had a bright future, he has spent his youth in the revolving door between rehab and prison.
 He was lucky, thanks to the efforts and resources of his desperate family, to get some privately funded treatment and is no longer using heroin.
 But years into his treatment, he still depends on methadone to make it through the day–and with a felony on his record, he is hard pressed to get a decent job.
 The odds he will return to heroin are high, as are the odds heroin will ultimately send him to an early grave.